Simplified TinyBERT: Knowledge Distillation for Document Retrieval: Background

-\textbf{TinyBERT}~\cite{DBLP:tinybert} is proposed recently, by distilling both pre-training and fine-tuning knowledge is distilled from a pre-trained BERT and the fine-tuned BERT on target tasks in the general stage and the task-specific stage.
-In addition to approximating the prediction layer using $\mathcal{L}_{soft}$, TinyBERT further introduces three MSE losses to make student models learn from three kinds of internal weights of the teacher model, namely, the embedding weights, the attention weights, and the hidden weights from different layers, which are correspondingly denoted as $\mathcal{L}_{attn}$, $\mathcal{L}_{hidn}$, and $\mathcal{L}_{emb}$.
-In the general stage, the student model is trained on large-scale text corpus using a pre-trained BERT (without fine-tuning) as teacher, wherein $\mathcal{L}_{attn}$, $\mathcal{L}_{hidn}$, and $\mathcal{L}_{emb}$ are used.
-In the task-specific stage, a fine-tuned BERT on the target task is used as the teacher model, and there are two training steps, namely, the intermediate layers are distilled by using $\mathcal{L}_{attn}$, $\mathcal{L}_{hidn}$, and $\mathcal{L}_{emb}$, before the prediction layer is distilled by using $\mathcal{L}_{soft}$ only in the task-specific stage.
+In \textbf{TinyBERT}~\cite{DBLP:tinybert}, the pre-training and fine-tuning knowledge is distilled from a pre-trained BERT and the fine-tuned BERT on target tasks in the general stage and the task-specific stage, respectively.
+It employs three MSE losses to make the student model learn from three kinds of internal weights of the teacher model, namely, the attention weights, the hidden state weights, and the embedding weights in different layers, which are correspondingly denoted as $\mathcal{L}_{attn}$, $\mathcal{L}_{hidn}$ and $\mathcal{L}_{emb}$, in addition to $\mathcal{L}_{soft}$.
+The intermediate layers are distilled with $\mathcal{L}_{attn}$, $\mathcal{L}_{hidn}$ and $\mathcal{L}_{emb}$ in both stages, and the prediction layer is distilled with $\mathcal{L}_{soft}$ only in the task-specific stage.